ericvera/scdate/README.md

 Parameters:

-- `timestamp`: An instance of STimestamp that will be returned or a string in the ISO-8601 format (YYYY-MM-DDTHH:MM)
+- `timestamp`: An instance of STimestamp or a string in the YYYY-MM-DDTHH:MM format.

 Examples: